zynbahmed/u2_lesson_morning_algorithm_challenges-/README.md

 1. **Sum Squares:**
    - **Prompt:** Design a function that takes a positive integer as input and calculates the sum of the squares of all positive integers up to and including the given input.

-2. **Invert Values without Negation Operator:**
+2. **Invert Values:**
-   - **Prompt:** Implement a function that takes an array of numbers and returns a new array with the sign of each element inverted without using the negation operator (`-`).
-Consider alternative approaches to achieve the same result in JavaScript.
+   - **Prompt:** Implement a function that takes an array of numbers and returns a new array with the sign of each element inverted.

 3. **Reversed Strings without Inbuilt Methods:**
    - **Prompt:** Write a function that takes a string as input and returns the reverse of the string without using inbuilt methods like `split`, `reverse`, and `join`.